ncatlab/nlab-content/pages/4/3/6/5/15634/content.md

 In this case one speaks of *[[braid statistics]]*.

-Even if the [[braid representation]] is 1-dimensional, this is more general than Bose/Fermi-statistics: The (unitary) phase assigned to the motion of a pair of such "particles" around each other may be *any* [[complex number]] of unit [[absolute value]].
+Even if the [[braid representation]] is 1-dimensional, this is more general than Bose/Fermi-statistics: The (unitary) phase assigned to the motion of a pair of such "particles" past each other may be *any* [[complex number]] of unit [[absolute value]].
 For this reason the "particles" satisfying 1-dimensional braid statistics have been called *[[anyons|any-ons]]*.

-More in detail, for such 1-dimensional braid representations one speaks of *abelian anyons*, while for higher dimensional braid [[irreps]] one speaks of *nonabelian anyons*.
+More in detail, for such 1-dimensional braid representations one speaks of *abelian anyons*, while for higher dimensional braid [[irreps]] one speaks of *non-abelian anyons*.